StrongSORT: Make DeepSORT Great Again: Introduction

 \section{Introduction}

-Multi-Object Tracking (MOT) plays an essential role in video understanding.
-It aims to detect and track all specific classes of objects frame by frame.
-In the past few years, the tracking-by-detection paradigm \cite{yu2016poi, bewley2016simple, wojke2017simple, bochinski2017high, naiel2017online} dominated the MOT task.
-It performs detection per frame and formulates the MOT problem as a data association task.
-Benefiting from high-performing object detection models, tracking-by-detection methods have gained favor due to their excellent performance.
-However, these methods generally require multiple computationally expensive components, such as a detector and an embedding model.
-To solve this problem, several recent methods \cite{wang2020towards,bergmann2019tracking,zhang2021fairmot} integrate the detector and embedding model into a unified framework.
-Moreover, joint detection and embedding training appears to produce better results compared with the seperate one \cite{shuai2021siammot}.
-Thus, these methods (\emph{joint trackers}) achieve comparable or even better tracking accuracy compared with tracking-by-detection ones (\emph{seperate trackers}).
+\IEEEPARstart{M}{ulti-Object Tracking} (MOT) aims to detect and track all specific classes of objects frame by frame, which plays an essential role in video understanding.
+In the past few years, the MOT task has been dominated by the tracking-by-detection (TBD) paradigm \cite{yu2016poi,bewley2016simple,wojke2017simple,bochinski2017high,naiel2017online}, which performs per frame detection and formulates the MOT problem as a data association task.
+TBD methods tend to extract appearance and/or motion embeddings first and then perform bipartite graph matching.
+Benefiting from high-performing object detection models, TBD methods have gained favour due to their excellent performance.

-The success of joint trackers has motivated researchers to design unified tracking frameworks for various components, e.g., detection, motion, embedding, and association models \cite{xu2020train,lu2020retinatrack,yu2021relationtrack,peng2020chained,liang2020rethinking,wang2021multiple,wang2021joint}.
-However, we argue that two problems exist in these joint frameworks: (1) the competition between different components and (2) limited data for training these components jointly.
-Although several strategies have been proposed to solve them, these problems still lower the upper bound of tracking accuracy.
-On the contrary, the potential of seperate trackers seems to be underestimated.
+As MOT is a downstream task corresponding to object detection and object re-identification (ReID), recent works tend to use various detectors and ReID models to increase MOT performance \cite{ge2021yolox, ren2015faster}, which makes it difficult to construct a fair comparison between them.
+Another problem preventing fair comparison is the usage of various external datasets for training \cite{zhang2021fairmot,zhang2022bytetrack}.
+Moreover, some training and inference tricks are also used to improve the tracking performance.